filecoin-project/specs/zigzag-porep.md

 *ZigZag* is a specific Proof-of-Replication construction that we use in Filecoin.
 ZigZag has been designed by [Ben Fisch at EUROCRYPT19](https://eprint.iacr.org/2018/702.pdf).
 In high level, ZigZag ensures that the *Replicate* step is a slow non-parallelizable sequential process by using some special type of graphs called Depth Robust Graphs (we refer to as "DRG").

 **Encoding using DRGs**.
 By positioning data blocks into nodes in the DRG, we sequentially encode each node in the graph using its encoded parents.
-DRG graphs ensure that this process is not likely to be parallelizable.
+The depth robustness property of these graphs ensure that this process is not likely to be parallelizable.

 **Layering DRGs**.
 ZigZag repeates this encoding by layering DRG graphs `LAYERS` times.
 The data represented in each DRG layer is the data encoded in the previous layer.
 We connect different layers using Bipartite Expander Graphs and at each layer, we reverse the graph edges with a technique which we call zigzag.
 The combination of DRGs, expander graphs and zigzag guarantee the security property of PoRep.
 The final encoded layer is the final replica